wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```
 To make sure the items stay in the cart even after page reload, you will are also use cookies.
 So you need to update the `nuxtInitServer` function:

-  - Update the `index.js` file to get the following:
+  - Update the `index.js` store to get the following:

-`store/index.js`
+`/client/store/index.js`

 ```js
 import cookieparser from 'cookieparser'